taskforceheadbanger/Arma3-Server-Administration/README.md

 4) Take things slow when choosing mission files and mods, creating conflicts by installing everything at once, will result in a denial for help when something goes wrong.
 We cannot help you learn to use a computer, practice common sense.

+## Requirements

+1) A unused x86 or x64 computer meeting the previously states specs. (i5+, 4096MB Ram+, 20Mbps+ (AT THE VERY LEAST) We recommend a 1TB drive or a 512GB SSD)
+2) A Valid Steam account with a purchased copy of Arma 3.
+(DLC NOT REQUIRED)

 ## Software You Need

 https://www.microsoft.com/en-us/software-download/windows10